• Skip to primary navigation

 Creamy vegan gnocchi soup with sausage & kale

-It’s the kind of food that makes you want to curl up inside of a bowl on a chilly day.
+It’s the kind of nourishing food that makes you want to curl up with a bowl on a winter night, and wrap your hands tight around it for extra warmth.

 In this post: